alin27/commit-viewer/README.md

 ## Assumptions
 * The git hub project allows cloning via https.
+* If requesting from remote the project does not exist in the specified dir.
+* If running locally the project has been cloned.
 * To use the git CLI, it is assumed that the user has already cloned the repository.
 * System OS is Linux
 * The MongoDB container is not configured to retain any data when it is destroyed.
 This can be done via volume mount